Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

 The Microsoft Disk Operating System (MS-DOS 1.0) was launched in 1982.
-The first edition of Microsoft Windows 1.0 Operating System, Disk Operating system with Graphical User Interface (GUI), was released on November 20, 1985 – Source: www.wikipedia.org.
-The Disk Operating System Version under Windows7 is 6.1.7600.
+The first edition of Microsoft Windows 1.0 Operating System, Disk Operating System with Graphical User Interface (GUI), was released on November 20, 1985 – Source: www.wikipedia.org.
+The Disk Operating System Version under Windows 7 is 6.1.7600.

 DIR Command.

-For example, the Directory Command (Dir /S/B/P) provides a list of all files with full Path Names (like C:\My Documents\New Folder\Resume.doc) from your C: Drive and display them on screen, one page at a time.
+For example, the Directory Command (Dir /S/B/P) provides a list of all files with full Path Names (like 'C:\My Documents\New Folder\Resume.doc') from your C: Drive and displays them on screen, one page at a time.

 Let us try an example.